-If your gig is in a traditional venue, the COVID safe plan , COVID management plan and COVID Marshal will be provided by the venue.
+If your gig is in a traditional venue, the COVID safe plan , COVID management plan and COVID Marshal will be the responsibility of the venue.

 If your gig is taking place in a non-traditional space and have questions about this, please refer to the COVID-19 resources page on the Music SA website.

-To keep up to date with South Australian updates on COVID-19 please visit SA Health.
+To keep up to date with South Australian updates on COVID-19, or to apply your own COVIDSafe Plan please visit SA Health.

 What is an Umbrella Curated event, and can I apply?

-One of the attributes Umbrella gives to the music community is the development f a strong selection of featured events within the program.
-The Umbrella Programmer collectively seeks local creatives and experienced event producers to take part in the curated program of Umbrella Festival across the City of Adelaide and the City of Port Adelaide Enfield specifically.
+Thanks to the support from City Of Adelaide, one of the exciting attributes Umbrella gives to the music community is the development of a strong selection of featured events within the program.
+The Umbrella Programmer collectively seeks local creatives and experienced event producers to take part in the curated program of Umbrella Festival across the City of Adelaide, including the North Adelaide Precinct.
 You will notice these events as the half page features at the beginning of the printed program.

 The curated program is not open publicly to expressions of interest.
 It is an internal research process by the Umbrella team and programmer.
-Having said this, you can reach out to email@example.com if you are an experienced event producer with a unique event idea.
+Having said this, you can share your interest with firstname.lastname@example.org if you are an experienced event producer with a unique event idea.
 Please feel free to get in touch.
-Please not that not all applicants are successful.
+Please note that not all applicants are successful.